-Here are more in-depth descriptions of some of those milestones:
+Here are more in-depth descriptions of some of those speaker management milestones:

 - Content creation starts.
-This is when you’re defining strategy and building the outline of sessions you want to deliver at your event.
+Content creation is when you’re defining strategy and building the outline of sessions you want to deliver at your event.

 - Call for speakers.
 It pays off at this milestone to describe the type of content you’re looking for, speaker compensation and expectations.
 Maybe you're offering a free or discounted pass to the event, or only a T-shirt.
 You can save your content team some churn by making these things as clear as possible, up front.
 Also, consider mentioning any diversification initiatives your event or company might be prioritizing.

 - Session catalog goes live.
-This is a key piece for launching your marketing campaign for speaker exposure.
+The session catalog is a key piece for launching your marketing campaign for speaker exposure.
 The public gets a look at what’s going to be delivered, and it’s a key point to see how attendee registration ticks up.

 Next you move into managing your content.
 That includes:

 - Accepting and declining sessions.
-In this section, Allie offered a key tip.
-After the grading process, share the comments from your graders to speakers you have declined to move forward with.
-This builds loyalty and trust because people know you value their time, and they’re gaining value and benefit from participating even if they weren’t accepted.
+In this section, Allie offered a key speaker management tip.
+After the grading process, share the comments from your graders to speakers with whom you have declined to move forward with.
+This Sharing comments builds loyalty and trust because people know you value their time, and they’re gaining value and benefit from participating even if they weren’t accepted.